experientials/zishell/README.rst

 ::

-    >./rshell.py
+    >./zishell.py
-    rshell needs MicroPython firmware with ubinascii.unhexlify
+    zishell needs MicroPython firmware with ubinascii.unhexlify

 Installation
 ============

-You can install rshell using the command:
+You can install zishell using the command:

 ::

-    sudo pip3 install rshell
+    sudo pip3 install zishell

-If you use a virtualenv, then you don't need the sudo. rshell needs Python3.
+If you use a virtualenv, then you don't need the sudo. zishell needs Python3.
 All of my testing was done using version 3.4.0.

 Debian/Ubuntu users can get pip3 using: